- Once was Never: Maximus Parasite (from Lighthouse in The Abyss, Slovenia, Grand Sounds)

 The artists for allowing us to play their music.

 Everyone who joined us in the chat room for the live broadcast of this show.

-Ubuntu UK Podcast for the use of their Icecast server
+Ubuntu Podcast for the use of their Icecast server

 Euterpia Radio for the use of their Shoutcast server

 World Wide Indie Radio for relaying the live stream on their own service

 The Bugcast is a proud founder member of the Otherside Podcast Network

 Over the past twelve months Joy Atlas have been winning over an army of global listeners by pedaling their refreshing electro-pop via a series of sold-out live performances, international premieres and prime-time radio play.
 The members of Joy Atlas have previously been championed by NME, BBC6 Introducing, Radio 3, Radio 4 and The Culture Show. [via SuperCat PR]

 How did it get to be May already?
 Nevermind, music is here to rescue us all.
 As i point out in the show, in the second half I feature some old tracks….one goes all the way back to 2008!
 Ahh 2008 when we were all erm… What did were we all doing in 2008?

 Screamin Miss Jackson and the Slap Ya Mama Band – A Little Rub, Girls Bite Dogs ft.
 Nikol Kollars – My Name IS, Ginger Tom – Thought You’d Won, Mobstyle – Funkadelic, Tim Farrell – Rosewood Alley, Bubonik Funk – Position of Power, Sweet Tooth – Everybody Wants To Be In Love, Joe Wellfair – Useless Kid, Kevin Fisher – Losing You, Tom Bishel – The Feeling Of Home, Nick Tann – How Can It Be Wrong?, Matt Stevens – Snow part 3